 By Sarah Ingrams

 Article 25 of 34

 Scottish Power customer score

-Scottish Power customer
+Scottish Power score breakdown

 Find out how Scottish Power compares with other energy companies – click to see the full results of the best and worst energy companies.

 This is the first time that Scottish Power has ranked lowest of the big energy companies.

 Scottish Power’s customers rate its bills, customer service, digital tools and value for money as poor.
 The only aspect for which is scored better was complaints handling, earning a 'fair' rating based on customers’ feedback.